Harnessing Multiple Large Language Models: A Survey on LLM Ensemble: Methodology

 \subsubsection{3.2.1 (b1) Token-Level Ensemble}

-For token-level ensemble-during-inference methods, at each decoding time-step, 1) \textit{aggregation} approach \cite{yu2024breaking,huang2024ensemble,xu2024bridging,yao2024determine,mavromatis2024pack,jin2024collaborative} produces the final token distribution for generation by (weighted) averaging token-level probability distributions from different models, whereas 2) \textit{selection} approach~\cite{park2024ensembling} opts to directly adopt the output token from a selected single model.
+For these methods, at each decoding time-step, 1) \textit{aggregation} approach produces the final token distribution for generation by (weighted) averaging probability distributions from multiple LLMs, whereas 2) \textit{selection} approach opts to directly adopt the output token from a selected single model.

-\paragraph{Aggregation-based methods.} When attempting token-level aggregation, one encounters a dilemma---the \textit{vocabulary discrepancies} across different LLMs, which produce varying embedding lengths, impede the fusion and averaging of multiple probability distributions, creating a substantial obstacle during ensemble.

-Thus, several methods~\cite{yu2024breaking,huang2024ensemble,xu2024bridging} focus on addressing the \textit{vocabulary alignment} issue. \textbf{\textit{(i)}} GaC~\cite{yu2024breaking} is the most straightforward method, which constructs a new ``union dictionary'' by combining the vocabularies of multiple models to include all tokens from each dictionary, and subsequently projects the distribution information derived from each model onto this new merged dictionary for averaging aggregation. \textbf{\textit{(ii)}} Further, DeePEn~\cite{huang2024ensemble} and EVA~\cite{xu2024bridging} project the output distributions of multiple models at the current time step into a shared \textit{relative}/\textit{pivot space}, followed by either an averaging aggregation~\cite{huang2024ensemble} or a weighted aggregation~\cite{huang2024ensemble,xu2024bridging} to derive an unified final distribution, where the mapping process is grounded in the relative representations theory~\cite{moschella2022relative}.
-Under this same idea, one key distinction between the two methods lies in their approach to constructing the dictionary for the relative/pivot space.
+\paragraph{Aggregation-based normal methods.} When attempting token-level aggregation, one encounters a dilemma---the \textit{vocabulary discrepancies} across different LLMs, which produce varying embedding lengths, impede the fusion and averaging of multiple probability distributions, creating a substantial obstacle during ensemble.
+Thus, several methods focus on addressing the \textit{vocabulary alignment} issue. \textbf{\textit{(i)}} GaC~\cite{yu2024breaking} is the most straightforward method, which constructs a new ``union dictionary'' by combining the vocabularies of multiple models to include all tokens from each dictionary, and subsequently projects the distribution information derived from each model onto this new merged dictionary for averaging aggregation; \textbf{\textit{(ii)}} Further, DeePEn~\cite{huang2024ensemble} and EVA~\cite{xu2024bridging} project the output distributions of multiple models at the current time step into a shared \textit{relative}/\textit{pivot space}, followed by either an averaging aggregation~\cite{huang2024ensemble} or a weighted aggregation~\cite{huang2024ensemble,xu2024bridging} to derive a final distribution. \footnote{Beyond the aforementioned research focusing on vocabulary alignment, all other token-level aggregation-based ensemble methods either employ existing alignment techniques or assume that the LLMs under consideration share a common vocabulary.} Furthermore, there are additional advanced aggregation-based token-level ensemble methods.
+Specifically, \textbf{\textit{(i)}} Yao et al.~\shortcite{yao2024determine} propose UniTe, which focuses solely on the TOP-K portion of each model’s output distribution for performing averaging aggregation, reducing computational overhead; \textbf{\textit{(ii)}} Mavromatis et al.~\shortcite{mavromatis2024pack} present a \textit{weighted} averaging approach, where the weights were determined by the \textit{perplexity} of each model at each time step, indicating whether the current input aligns with the respective model expertise.